 Cocktail wedding attire is similar to your nicest business wear.
 With a few tweaks here and there to adjust for formality, you could almost go straight from important board meetings to weddings in the same outfit.

 A cocktail attire suit is typically still a darker tone, though it is acceptable to experiment a bit more with color.
-You also have the freedom to mix things up a bit here by wearing dress trousers with a different blazer.
+You also have the freedom to mix things up a bit here by wearing trousers with a different blazer.

 If you have chosen a bold suit, stick with a neutral color shirt.
-However, if you are wearing a basic dark suit, feel free to add a splash of color with your shirt.
+However, if you are wearing a basic dark suit, feel free to add a splash of color to your shirt.
 You still want to be quite dressed up for the wedding, so aim for understated colors and patterns.

 Leather Oxford shoes are ideal with this ensemble.
 They can be either light or dark in tone, depending on the time of year.
 If the wedding is in the daytime, you are free to wear leather loafers.